Aston Moore: Biography

+Moore became the British triple jump champion after winning the British AAA Championships title at the 1976 AAA Championships.
+He was duly selected to represent Great Britain at the 1976 Olympics Games in Montreal but failed to progress past the qualifying rounds.

-Moore competed at the 1976 Montreal Olympics but failed to progress past the qualifying rounds.
-He won a bronze medal at the Commonwealth Games on two occasions; first in 1978 with a jump of 16.69 metres, then in 1982 with a wind-assisted 16.76 m.
+He regained his AAA title at the 1978 AAA Championships and shortly afterwards won a bronze medal with a jump of 16.69 metres, representing England at the 1978 Commonwealth Games in Edmonton, Canada.

+Moore finished second behind American Paul Jordan at the 1980 AAA Championships but by virtue of being the highest placed British athlete was considered the British champion and at the 1981 AAA Championships he won his third title outright.
+He also won a bronze medal with a jump of 16.73 m at the 1981 European Indoor Championships, finishing third behind Shamil Abbyasov and Klaus Kübler.

+In 1982 he represented England in Brisbane, Australia and with a wind-assisted 16.76 m, he won the bronze medal.
 He also represented England, at the 1986 Commonwealth Games in Edinburgh, Scotland.

-He also won a bronze medal with a jump of 16.73 m at the 1981 European Indoor Championships, finishing third behind Shamil Abbyasov and Klaus Kübler.
-In addition, over the course of his career he won three AAA championships in triple jump.

 After his retirement from athletics Moore focused on coaching triple jump to younger generations.
 He has helped train Ashia Hansen, current UK and former world record holder for indoor triple jump, and Phillips Idowu, an Olympic silver medallist.
 His son Jonathan Moore won the gold medal for triple jump at the 2001 World Youth Championships.

 Moore was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to athletics.